 - Child Support

 To obtain a divorce in Texas, the parties must meet a number of requirements such as residency of six months by one party in the state, and 90 days in the county where the divorce is filed.
 The parties must follow the proper procedural path and must file all papers in a timely fashion.

 One of the requirements for divorcing in Texas revolves around making a showing of grounds.
 An experienced family law attorney can sit down with you and help you choose the best option for filing your divorce.

 Texas allows one partner to file for a no-fault divorce.
 To file for your divorce based on no-fault grounds, you (the petitioner) allege that the marriage is insupportable.
 This means the relationship is so broken due to discord and an inability to get along that there is no reasonable expectation of reconciliation.
 Even in a no-fault divorce, when making a property allocation, the court may take into account the fact that one party is at fault so it is often wise to list grounds in your no-fault petition.

 There are a number of Texas grounds for divorce including:

-Your Houston divorce lawyer can help you determine the best way to file for divorce.
+Your Lubbock divorce lawyer can help you determine the best way to file for divorce.